|Intro||Table||Figure 1||Figure 2||Figure 3||Figure 4||Figure 5||Appendix||References|

 A second obstacle arose in determining exactly where the OKC city limits are - or were.
 OKC covers a large area today, but the city limits have changed over the years such that some areas that are now part of OKC were not always within the city limits.
 Peripheral townships have emerged as well over the years, some of which are now wholly surrounded by OKC city land.
 In order to establish a consistent area, it was decided to include the present OKC limits and all other surrounding cities and towns that are contained largely or wholly within those limits.
 The resulting area (Figure 1, hereafter called the "immediate OKC area") includes roughly 600 square miles.
 All recorded tornado events occurring wholly or partly within this area are included in the list.
 In addition to OKC, the following jurisdictions are included: Bethany, Choctaw, Crutcho, Del City, Forest Park, Jones, Midwest City, Moore, Mustang, Nichols Hills, Nicoma Park, Valley Brook, the Village, Warr Acres, Witcher, and Yukon (Figure 1).
 The cities of Edmond, El Reno, and Norman are not included, which means that tornadoes striking within their city limits are not listed unless they also affected the immediate OKC area.

-Each of the 149 tornado listings contains the date and time of initial touchdown (note that all times are CST), maximum F-scale rating (see Appendix for a description of the F Scale), number of people killed and injured (from the entire event), a dollar estimate of damage (not adjusted for inflation), the data source used, and a narrative describing what is known about the event.
-Estimated values are in parentheses.
-Maximum tornado path width and length, if known, are given in brackets at the end of each narrative.
+Each of the 160 tornado listings contains the date and time of initial touchdown (note that all times are CST) or a total time range (if available), maximum tornado path width and length, maximum F Scale or EF Scale rating (see Appendix for descriptions of the F Scale and EF Scale), number of people killed and injured (from the entire event), counties included in the path, and a brief description of the path.
+A narrative describing what is known about the event follows the other data.
+A dollar estimate of damage (if available and not adjusted for inflation) and the data sources used for each tornado entry are included at the end of each narrative.

 Many of the events were found in more than one data source.
 In general the multiple sources were in good agreement.
 However, there were occasional differences, especially with F-scale ratings.
 The extensive research conducted by Grazulis (1990) suggests his ratings to be the most reliable, and they have been used when the ratings differed among the available sources.
 Since Grazulis lists only events of F2 intensity or greater, any event not found in his listing has been given a rating of either F0 or F1.
 Events listed as F2 in the SPC database, but not appearing in Grazulis 1990, are listed here as F1.
 Notes are included in the narrative of an event if differences were found in the F-scale ratings among the available sources.
 Weak events (F0 and F1) before 1950 had no assigned F scale in any of the available sources, and thus have been assigned an estimated rating based on the available data.

 May is the peak month for all tornadoes, followed closely by April and June (Figure 2).
 About two thirds of all tornadoes in OKC have struck during those three months.
 Strong and violent tornadoes tend to occur slightly earlier, with April the peak month.
-(Note that 18 of the 27 April tornadoes were F2 or greater, and that 5 of the 10 F4/F5 tornadoes on record occurred in April.)
+Note that 18 of the 27 April tornadoes were F2 or greater, and that 5 of the 12 F4/F5 tornadoes on record occurred in April.
+However, since 1999, 5 of the violent tornadoes have occurred during the month of May.
 Frequencies level off during the summer and autumn before dwindling during the winter.
 (December and January are the only two months in which the immediate OKC area has not been struck.)

 Tornado distribution by decade (Figure 4) is largely a reflection of the data sources used.
 The relatively small number of tornadoes through the 1930s is dominated by strong and violent events (F2 or greater), while the increase in frequency in the 1950s, 60s, and 70s is due mainly to a larger number of weak (F0 and F1) events.
 The frequency of weak events almost certainly has been more constant than the data indicate, but most of the weak events before 1950 probably were not documented.